 Why so many orphans?

-The country’s high population of orphans are a result of both parental death and child abandonment, both due to the extreme poverty and poor living conditions in a country with the highest population density in the world and where over 85% of the population live on under $2 /day.
+The country’s high population of orphans is a result of both parental death and child abandonment, both due to the extreme poverty and poor living conditions in a country with the highest population density in the world and where over 85% of the population lives on under $2 /day.